 Whatever chart and indicator you use, none of them can show you what’s happening “inside.”
 Charts are using aggregated data and plot them as they just happened.
 By that I mean, I know what happened, but I don’t know what is momentarily happening.
 No indicator gives me a view inside.
 For example, an RSI can be overbought or oversold for a long time.
 How can I profit from that?
 Of course, when I add more indicators I know.

-However, I am used to candle charts since the beginning, and I use them today as my overview on weekly, daily and minute base.
+However, I am used to candle charts since the beginning, and I use them today as my overview on a weekly, daily and minute base.
 My indicators are only so-called non-lagging indicators like VWAP, Pivots, Open Range, ATR as my stop trailing system.

 What tools do you use for trading?

-Visualization in trading became a relief for me, because watching the order book all day was too demanding for me.
+Visualization in trading became a relief for me because watching the order book all day was too demanding for me.

-As I mentioned, I am using a candle chart as an overview chart too, and I am using the plotted levels like Open, Y-Low, Y-High, Pre-Low, Pre-High, Y- Close, PP, ATR, POC, VWAP as information which are plotted at a glance on the chart.
+As I mentioned, I am using a candle chart as an overview chart too, and I am using the plotted levels like Open, Y-Low, Y-High, Pre-Low, Pre-High, Y- Close, PP, ATR, POC, VWAP as information which is plotted at a glance on the chart.

 How does your workday as a trader look like?

 First, I try to avoid sitting all day in front of my screens.
 When I reach my target, I am out.
-I start my day with setting up my trading PC, charts, answering emails.
+I start my day by setting up my trading PC, charts, answering emails.
 Then I am out for gym exercising, cycling, jogging, etc. There is enough other administration work left.
 Having a balanced day is essential for traders because it is easy to become overtraded and then failures are programmed for sure.

 What are your plans for the future?

 Enjoying my life with my family.
-Playing well-known violin concertos on my violin.
+Playing a well-known violin concertos on my violin.
 Trading until the “last click” and showing interested people how trading really works.